Everything You Need to Know About the Markle Family Drama Ahead of the Royal Wedding

 This comes after Markle reportedly had a heart attack last week and suffered from chest pains overnight.
 He said he believes the heart attack was caused by the open letter his son, Thomas Markle Jr., wrote two weeks ago telling Harry not to marry Meghan.

-Though it looks like Thomas may now make it to his daughter’s wedding, he’ll be one of the only Markles in attendance.
-Her half-siblings, Samantha and Thomas Markle Jr., were not invited to the wedding.
+There will be very few Markles in attendance at Meghan’s wedding: Her half-siblings, Samantha and Thomas Markle Jr., were not invited to the wedding.

 “Meghan has no relationship with her half-siblings, nor has she ever had one,” a source close to Meghan told PEOPLE.
 “They were out of the house by the time she was born.”